Decoupling Skeleton and Flesh: Efficient Multimodal Table Reasoning with Disentangled Alignment and Structure-aware Guidance: Results and Analysis

 We then examine the contribution of each alignment component in \textsc{DiSCo}.
 As shown in Table~\ref{tab:understanding}, compared with the Textual baseline, \textsc{DiSCo} without local content alignment (i.e., \textit{w/o} $T_L$) already achieves consistent improvements, indicating that disentangled structure alignment alone substantially enhances table layout understanding.
 Introducing local content alignment further boosts performance, particularly on structure‑sensitive tasks such as TSD, TCL, and RCE, and improves robustness under out‑of‑domain settings.
 These results demonstrate that structure alignment and local content grounding are complementary and jointly essential for effective multimodal table understanding.

 For Table-GLS, we first conduct ablations on reasoning task by removing the Global Structure Exploration (\textit{–GSE}) or the Self-refined Sub-table Extraction (\textit{–SSE}), with results reported in Table~\ref{tab:ablation}.
 Performance consistently drops when either stage is removed, demonstrating the importance of both global structure exploration and sub-table extraction for reliable table reasoning.
 Notably, eliminating \textit{GSE} leads to substantial drops on all benchmarks, highlighting the necessity of explicitly identifying task-relevant structural regions before reasoning.
 Interestingly, removing \textit{SSE} slightly improves performance on HiTab, likely due to complex nested structures within the table of HiTab, where inaccurate sub-table extraction may introduce noisy evidence and hinder reasoning.
 We also conducted further experiments by directly applying Table-GLS to Qwen3-VL to evaluate the gains brought by \textsc{DiSCo} (\textit{only} Table-GLS).
 It can be observed a significant performance decline on OOD benchmarks, fully demonstrating that our disentangled alignment enhances LVLMs' capabilities to understanding table images, enabling more robust and accurate reasoning on unseen tables.
-Finally, we further report the results of vanilla Chain-of-Thought with Qwen3-VL and Qwen3-VL-\textsc{DiSCo}.
-We can find that our \textsc{DiSCo} can also enhance the LVLM's ability to perform step-step reasoning by itself on table reasoning tasks.
-Meanwhile, compared with CoT, Table-GLS yields more stable and superior performance across most benchmarks, demonstrating the benefit of structure-guided global-to-local reasoning.
+Finally, we further report the results with vanilla Chain-of-Thought (CoT) and Row-of-Thought (RoT)~\citep{zhang-etal-2025-rot}, a training-free, row-wise iterative reasoning framework for text TableQA.
+We can find that our \textsc{DiSCo} can also enhance the LVLM's ability to perform step-by-step reasoning by itself or row-wise iterative on table reasoning tasks, especially on OOD datasets such as AIT-QA and PubHealthTab.
+Meanwhile, compared with CoT and RoT, Table-GLS yields more stable and superior performance across most benchmarks, demonstrating the benefit of structure-guided global-to-local reasoning.
 We further analyze the token efficiency of various reasoning strategies in the Appendix~\ref{app:token_len}.